esc/PyDataBerlin2014-bloscpack-talk/slides.rst

 * Builds on benchmarks presented at EuroScipy 2013
 * Those used a laptop with SSD and SD storage
 * Showed that Bloscpack can be outperform contenders

+See also: `Bloscpack: a compressed lightweight serialization format for numerical data <http://arxiv.org/abs/1404.6383>`_

 Experimental Setup
 ------------------